 Hunted resource persons

-This summer, the company completed its first issue one million kroner, which in addition to the entrepreneurial peaks included people with good knowledge of the restaurant industry.
-The company has also received support for market clarification and commercialization from innovation Norway.
+This summer, the company carried out its first issue of one million kroner, which in addition to the entrepreneurial leaders included people with good knowledge of the restaurant industry.
+The company has also received support for market clarification and commercialization from Innovation Norway.

 - What was important to us was that everyone who joined should be resource persons, says Harper.

-The Waved team now consists of four co-founders, of which general manager Daniel Harper and technical manager Endre Hauge Paulsen, both civil engineers, working on the project full time.
+The Waved team now consists of four co-founders, of which general manager Daniel Harper and technical manager Endre Hauge Paulsen, both civil engineers, work on the project full time.
 The latter is an engineer and recently joined Sopra Steria in favor of Waved.
-Sales and marketing manager Fredrik Sande is in turn trained as a mac designer at Kristiania University College, and works as a marketing manager in Raima.
-Finance manager Jonas Andersen has held several leadership roles, and is currently CFO of Hurtigruta Carglass.
+Sales and marketing manager Fredrik Sande, for his part, is a trained mac designer at Kristiania University College and works as a marketing manager in Raima.
+Finance manager Jonas Andersen has held several leadership roles and is currently CFO of Hurtigruta Carglass.

 - We wanted to build a contact network.
 We wanted to include people who had a solid network in the restaurant industry or knew a lot about being an entrepreneur, someone with experience who could help us grow and navigate away from the various pitfalls that exist.
 So it was not primarily about money this time, something we also said to them, says Harper about the investor hunt.

 - Chris Moen and Erik Hauglid have been extremely helpful, and have on their own initiative held workshops and told us about their ups and downs, so they have helped us set the pointer for the future.
 It means a lot to a young company with that weight.

 Waved is now in the second part of the financing round, where they offer convertible loans to selected investors.